fxstein/GoProX/docs/feature-planning/issue-73-intelligent-media-management/ISSUE-73-INTELLIGENT_MEDIA_MANAGEMENT.md

 - [ ] Can support bulk migration operations
 - [ ] Can maintain complete migration history

+### **Use Case 16: Multi-User Collaboration and User Management**
+**Description**: Support multiple users working with the same GoProX library or metadata database.

+**Requirements**:
+- Support for user accounts or profiles in metadata system
+- Track which user performed which operation (import, delete, archive, etc.)
+- Optional permissions or access control for sensitive operations
+- Audit log of user actions for accountability
+- Support for team workflows and shared libraries

+**Validation Criteria**:
+- [ ] Can identify which user performed each operation
+- [ ] Can restrict or allow actions based on user role
+- [ ] Can review a history of user actions
+- [ ] Can support shared library access
+- [ ] Can maintain user-specific preferences and settings

+### **Use Case 17: Automated Backup and Disaster Recovery**
+**Description**: Protect against data loss due to hardware failure, accidental deletion, or corruption.

+**Requirements**:
+- Automated scheduled backups of the metadata database and media files
+- Support for backup to local, network, or cloud destinations
+- Easy restore process for both metadata and media
+- Versioned backups for rollback capability
+- Integrity verification of backup data

+**Validation Criteria**:
+- [ ] Can schedule and verify automated backups
+- [ ] Can restore from backup to a previous state
+- [ ] Can perform partial or full recovery
+- [ ] Can verify backup integrity
+- [ ] Can manage backup retention and cleanup

+### **Use Case 18: Delta/Incremental Processing and Reprocessing**
+**Description**: Efficiently handle large libraries and only process new or changed files.

+**Requirements**:
+- Detect and process only new or modified media since last run
+- Support for reprocessing files if processing logic or metadata schema changes
+- Track processing version/history per file
+- Optimize processing for large libraries
+- Support for selective reprocessing based on criteria

+**Validation Criteria**:
+- [ ] Can process only new/changed files efficiently
+- [ ] Can reprocess files and update metadata as needed
+- [ ] Can track which files need reprocessing after schema/logic updates
+- [ ] Can perform selective reprocessing by criteria
+- [ ] Can optimize processing performance for large libraries

+### **Use Case 19: Advanced Duplicate Detection and Resolution**
+**Description**: Prevent and resolve duplicate media files across libraries, archives, or storage devices.

+**Requirements**:
+- Detect duplicates by hash, metadata, or content analysis
+- Provide tools to merge, delete, or link duplicates
+- Track duplicate resolution history and decisions
+- Support for fuzzy matching and near-duplicate detection
+- Integration with existing library management workflows

+**Validation Criteria**:
+- [ ] Can identify duplicates across all storage locations
+- [ ] Can resolve duplicates with user guidance or automatically
+- [ ] Can track actions taken on duplicates
+- [ ] Can detect near-duplicates and similar content
+- [ ] Can integrate duplicate resolution with import workflows

+### **Use Case 20: Third-Party Integration and API Access**
+**Description**: Allow external tools or scripts to interact with GoProX metadata and workflows.

+**Requirements**:
+- Provide a documented API (CLI, REST, or file-based) for querying and updating metadata
+- Support for export/import of metadata in standard formats (JSON, CSV, etc.)
+- Integration hooks for automation (e.g., post-import, post-archive)
+- Webhook support for external system notifications
+- Plugin architecture for custom integrations

+**Validation Criteria**:
+- [ ] Can access and update metadata via API or CLI
+- [ ] Can export/import metadata for use in other tools
+- [ ] Can trigger external scripts on workflow events
+- [ ] Can receive webhook notifications for system events
+- [ ] Can extend functionality through plugin system

+### **Use Case 21: Performance Monitoring and Resource Management**
+**Description**: Monitor and optimize performance for large-scale operations.

+**Requirements**:
+- Track processing times, resource usage, and bottlenecks
+- Provide performance reports and optimization suggestions
+- Alert on low disk space or high resource usage
+- Monitor system health and GoProX performance metrics
+- Support for performance tuning and optimization

+**Validation Criteria**:
+- [ ] Can generate performance reports and metrics
+- [ ] Can alert users to resource issues and bottlenecks
+- [ ] Can suggest optimizations for large libraries
+- [ ] Can monitor system health and performance
+- [ ] Can provide performance tuning recommendations

+### **Use Case 22: Firmware and Camera Compatibility Matrix**
+**Description**: Track and manage compatibility between firmware versions, camera models, and features.

+**Requirements**:
+- Maintain a compatibility matrix in metadata system
+- Warn users of incompatible firmware or features
+- Suggest upgrades or downgrades as needed
+- Track feature availability by camera/firmware combination
+- Support for compatibility testing and validation

+**Validation Criteria**:
+- [ ] Can display compatibility information for any camera/firmware
+- [ ] Can warn or block incompatible operations
+- [ ] Can suggest compatible firmware versions
+- [ ] Can track feature availability by camera model
+- [ ] Can validate compatibility before operations

+### **Use Case 23: Edge Case Handling and Recovery**
+**Description**: Handle rare or unexpected situations gracefully.

+**Requirements**:
+- Corrupted SD card or media file recovery
+- Handling of partially imported or interrupted operations
+- Support for non-GoPro media or mixed card content
+- Recovery from system failures or crashes
+- Graceful degradation when resources are limited

+**Validation Criteria**:
+- [ ] Can recover from interrupted or failed operations
+- [ ] Can process or skip non-GoPro media as configured
+- [ ] Can repair or quarantine corrupted files
+- [ ] Can resume operations after system failures
+- [ ] Can operate with limited resources gracefully

+### **Use Case 24: GoProX Version Tracking and Reprocessing**
+**Description**: Track which GoProX version processed each media file to enable selective reprocessing when new features or bug fixes are available.

+**Requirements**:
+- Record GoProX version with every operation (import, process, archive, etc.)
+- Track processing version history for each media file
+- Support for identifying files processed with specific GoProX versions
+- Enable selective reprocessing based on version criteria
+- Track feature availability and bug fixes by version
+- Support for bulk reprocessing of files from older versions

+**Validation Criteria**:
+- [ ] Can record GoProX version with every operation
+- [ ] Can query files processed with specific GoProX versions
+- [ ] Can identify files that need reprocessing due to version updates
+- [ ] Can perform bulk reprocessing based on version criteria
+- [ ] Can track feature availability and bug fixes by version
+- [ ] Can show version upgrade recommendations for existing files

 ## Implementation Strategy

 ### Phase 1: Intelligent Detection and Setup